Washington AG sues plastic surgery provider for fake reviews - KTVZ

 Some patients said they weren’t informed of the agreement and didn’t know they had signed it, as it was given to them in a thick stack of pre-procedure paperwork that had to be completed before receiving treatment.

-Victoria Hester made an appointment with Dr. Sajan in 2021 for a gender-affirming procedure based on positive reviews online.
-Speaking through tears at a news conference Friday alongside Ferguson, Hester said the appointment ended up causing “long-lasting trauma” after Sajan refused to perform the procedure.
+Victoria Hester said she made an appointment with Dr. Sajan in 2021 for a gender-affirming procedure based on positive reviews online.
+Speaking through tears at a news conference Friday alongside Ferguson, Hester said the appointment ended up causing “long-lasting trauma,” describing the doctor’s examination of her body as “demeaning.”
+Sajan refused to perform the procedure, Hester said.

-Hester posted a negative review.
-Shortly after, Allure called and threatened legal action, Hester said.
+“I wrote a negative review because of the way he scrutinized my body and humiliated me in his office,” Hester said.
+Soon after, Allure called and threatened legal action.

 From 2017 to 2019, Allure had patients sign a pre-service non-disclosure agreement requiring them to agree to pay monetary damages if they refused to take down a negative review.
 The agreement also required patients to waive health privacy rights, stating they must allow the provider to include personal health information in responses to negative posts, the lawsuit alleges.